-Author has written 14 stories for Doom, Game X-overs, Longest Journey, Final Fantasy VII, Terminator: Sarah Connor Chronicles, and WALL-E.
+Author has written 15 stories for Doom, Game X-overs, Longest Journey, Final Fantasy VII, Terminator: Sarah Connor Chronicles, WALL-E, and Overwatch.

 Does it matter, really?
 I mean, technically my writings speak for myself.
 Is it necessary to know any more than that about the writer of a couple of game-related stories and two TSCC fanfics?